 • What are the learning priorities of the business?

 • What is the most effective mode of delivery?

 • Does that expensive leadership course improve performance?

 • Are our people incapable of self-directed learning?

 These are just some of the many questions that we really should answer with data.

 Otherwise we may find ourselves about 25 years out of date.

-Explore posts in the same categories: analysis comment below, or link to this permanent URL from your own site.
+analysis comment below, or link to this permanent URL from your own site.